jamescherti/compile-angel.el/README.md

 ## Why use compile-angel?

 Because you are likely running a significant amount of interpreted, slow Elisp code that Emacs did not compile automatically.
 Ensuring that Elisp is native-compiled significantly improves Emacs' performance.
-Unfortunately, functions like *package-install* and *package-recompile-all* do not compile .el that were not installed using *package.el*.
+Unfortunately, functions like *package-install* and *package-recompile-all* do not compile .el files that were not installed using *package.el*.
 Since these files are not byte-compiled, the Emacs JIT compiler does not native-compile them either, as a byte-compiled file signals the JIT compiler to perform native compilation. **In contrast, **compile-angel** modes ensure that all loaded `.el` files are compiled transparently, regardless of whether they are part of a package.**

 ## Before installing